-click here to see video
+click here for video

-click here to open EPK (opens in new window)
+click here for the EPK (opens in new window)

 Biography

 Ross had been a touring singer/songwriter when he was given a mountain dulcimer as a birthday present.
 At first, the instrument was a curiosity but before too long it became his instrument of choice.
-A chance meeting with musician, author and producer Robert Force (himself a dulcimer iconoclast) led to the 2005 release "The Moonshiner?s Atlas" and a complete change of focus.
+A chance meeting with musician, author and producer Robert Force (himself a dulcimer iconoclast) led to the 2005 release The Moonshiner's Atlas and a complete change of focus.

 Quotes From the Press